 If you can revisit your website’s design according to those simple questions, you can have a site that is both attractive and useful.
 You really can have both, if you put a little time and effort into it.

 Previously, in a list of Dos and Don’ts, I mentioned not to use Flash, a cross-platform audio-visual technology from Adobe.
 Some people may not fully understand why Flash would be a poor choice.
 There are many “nice-looking” Flash web solutions available, and there are many church sites that are based on Flash.
 First and foremost, this technology has numerous security holes, some of which can create a serious liability for your website.
-On the desktop computer side of things, for instance, almost every available exploit for Mac OS X (Apple’s computer operating system) is because of Flash plugins.
+On the desktop computer side of things, for instance, almost every available exploit for Mac OS X (Apple’s computer operating system) is because of Flash plugins (update: as of 2020, Adobe has completely abandoned Flash – we were ahead of the curve on that one).
 Disable those, and the preponderance of the security issues go bye-bye.
 However, more to the point of this article, Flash sites are often hard to navigate, rely on time-consuming and “flashy” transitions and animations, and require huge amounts of processing power to render.
 Add to that the fact that no iOS device can view Flash, and that Adobe has stopped developing Flash for Mobile, and you have a technology that is far more trouble than it could ever be worth.